Castro-D/Disney-API/README.md

 - **Swagger** -- API documentation.
 - **Solid principles**
 - **Domain driven design** -- Anemic model.
+- **Mocha** -- Mocha is a feature-rich JavaScript test framework running on Node.js and in the browser.
+- **Chai** -- Chai is a BDD / TDD assertion library for node and the browser.

 ### How to run this project